India–Ireland relations

-India–Ireland relations, also known as the Indo–Irish relations, are the bilateral relations between the Republic of India and Republic of Ireland.
+The Republic of India and Republic of Ireland maintain bilateral relations.
 As former possessions of the British Empire, the two countries had a similar fight against a common adversary and there were many ties between the respective independence movements in the two countries.
 Many of the provisions of the Constitution of India were drawn from their Irish counterpart, the Constitution of Ireland.
 There are also regular governmental visits.
 Indo–Irish relations were also strengthened by people like of Jawaharlal Nehru, Éamon de Valera, Rabindranath Tagore, W B Yeats, James Joyce, Sister Nivedita, and Annie Besant.

 Prime Ministers Narendra Modi and Enda Kenny at Government Buildings, Dublin.